Redwood City Seed Company,

 STORAGE of dried sweetgrass

 Braids or dried loose sweetgrass store better in plastic zipper bags than in the open air.
-And they will store better in plastic and refrigerated, than at room temperature.
+And they will store better in plastic and refrigerated or frozen, than at room temperature.

 Wrap the braids or the loose sweetgrass in single sheets of newspaper, making bundles about 3-4 inches in diameter, before you store them in the plastic bags.
 Use the clear plastic Hefty brand "One Zip" Jumbo 2.5 gallon bags or the new Hefty Jumbo storage bags, to store either the cut dried grass, or braids for future use.